neorv32 logo

 3 Default size of internal data memory: 8kB

-1. If you feel like it - or if your FPGA does not provide sufficient resources - you can modify the memory sizes (MEM_INT_IMEM_SIZE and MEM_INT_DMEM_SIZE - marked with notes "2" and "3").
-But as mentioned above, let’s keep things simple at first and use the standard configuration for now.
+1. If you want to or if your FPGA does not provide sufficient resources you can modify the memory sizes (MEM_INT_IMEM_SIZE and MEM_INT_DMEM_SIZE).

 2. There is one generic that has to be set according to your FPGA board setup: the actual clock frequency of the top’s clock input signal (clk_i).
 Use the CLOCK_FREQUENCY generic to specify your clock source’s frequency in Hertz (Hz).